 - a) The evaluation of applicant eligibility is the responsibility of both ISAC and the institution. - b) No applicant is announced eligible for assistance by ISAC unless the application establishes prima facie eligibility.
-ISAC consults with other appropriate State and federal agencies in the process of reviewing application data.
-These agencies include, but are not limited to, the U.S. Department of Education (ED), U.S. Internal Revenue Service (IRS), U.S. Citizenship and Immigration Services Bureau (USCIS), Illinois Department of Healthcare and Family Services, Illinois Department of Revenue, and Illinois Department of Children and Family Services. - c) Institutions shall determine (in accordance with ISAC's rules or federal regulations) whether an applicant is eligible for ISAC gift assistance based upon enrollment in a particular academic program and the eligibility criteria of the ISAC gift assistance being sought. - d) Specific eligibility criteria for each ISAC gift assistance program can be found in its respective Section of this Part. - e) The institution is required to verify the residency of all applicants to ISAC gift assistance programs for which Illinois residency is a requirement. - 1) An institution is not required to verify residency if: - A) The applicant received payment of a MAP award during the previous academic year; or, - B) The applicant was enrolled in an ISAC-approved MAP institution or an ISAC-approved Illinois high school (see Section 2700.30) for the preceding consecutive 12 months prior to the start of the academic year for which assistance is requested.
+ISAC consults with other appropriate State and federal agencies in the process of reviewing application data. - c) Institutions shall determine (in accordance with ISAC's rules or federal regulations) whether an applicant is eligible for ISAC gift assistance based upon enrollment in a particular academic program and the eligibility criteria of the ISAC gift assistance being sought. - d) Specific eligibility criteria for each ISAC gift assistance program can be found in its respective Section of this Part. - e) The institution is required to verify the residency of all applicants to ISAC gift assistance programs for which Illinois residency is a requirement. - 1) An institution is not required to verify residency if: - A) The applicant received payment of a MAP award during the previous academic year; or - B) The applicant was enrolled in an ISAC-approved MAP institution or an ISAC-approved Illinois high school (see Section 2700.30) for the preceding consecutive 12 months prior to the start of the academic year for which assistance is requested.